opsit-io/opsit-explang-docs/docs/explang-alg.md

 Arguments:  limit

 Documentation:
     Produce Pseudo-Random Number.
 Returns a pseudo-random number that is a non-negative number less than limit and of the same numeric type as limit.
-Implemented uding Java Math.random()
+Implemented using Java Math.random()
 Package: base.math
 ```